silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 So the honest position is narrower than the one I began with, and it is still worth stating.
 Australia has built the accommodation, written its entry criteria in a language that does not describe us, and never asked the people concerned whether it works.

 Article 27 is in a similar state, and I am wary here for a different reason.
-Autistic adults do participate in culture, intensely; Grove and colleagues found special interests associated with higher subjective wellbeing, and Botha, Dibb and Frost described autistic community connectedness as a genuine culture with its own belonging and politics, not a support group. [^54] [^55] There is no deficit to report and I am not going to invent one.
+Autistic adults do participate in culture, intensely; Grove and colleagues found special interests associated with higher subjective wellbeing, and Botha, Dibb and Frost described autistic community connectedness as a genuine culture with its own belonging and politics, not a support group. [^54][^55] There is no deficit to report and I am not going to invent one.

 What is worth saying is narrower.
 Cultural participation in the public sense costs money and social access - a ticket, a companion, transport, an environment you can tolerate - and Parts 4 and 5 removed most of those.
 Article 27 is not being blocked.
 It is being priced out, downstream.

 Although at the moment it is also being priced out rather more directly.
-Under the reforms described in Part 5, from October 2026 NDIS budget allocations for social, civic and community participation supports are reduced by 50%, and capacity building daily activity allocations by 10%, with critical daily-living supports left untouched. [^38] The logic is clear enough - these are the supports least like personal care and most like discretionary spending.
+Under the reforms described in Part 5, from October 2026 NDIS budget allocations for social, civic and community participation supports are reduced by 50%, and capacity building daily activity allocations by 10%, with critical daily living supports left untouched. [^38] The logic is clear enough - these are the supports least like personal care and most like discretionary spending.
 But the line the reform draws is a line between staying alive and having a life, and Article 27 is on the far side of it.

 I have flagged both of these as thin deliberately.
 An argument of this kind is under pressure to claim a violation everywhere it looks, and the correct answer for two of these articles is *nobody has measured it*.
 That absence is a finding.
-Baron-Cohen's third call was that we should continuously ask autistic people what their lives are like. [^a] Nine years on, on the article that governs how a citizen participates in their own government, in a country that compels it, we have not asked.
+Baron-Cohen's third call was that we should continuously ask autistic people what their lives are like. [^0] Nine years on, on the article that governs how a citizen participates in their own government, in a country that compels it, we have not asked.

 ## <small class="text-body-tertiary">Part 11: </small><br>Article 3